 You will have become aware already that DPMMS divides into two halves, Pure Mathematics and the Statslab.
 James Norris is in charge of the Statslab, and Gabriel Paternain is Head of DPMMS.
 If there are problems within the department which supervisors or the Director of Graduate Education cannot sort out, these people are your ultimate resource.

-Director of Graduate Education - Andrew Thomason
+Director of Graduate Education - Tony Scholl (Michaelmas and Lent term) or Andrew Thomason (Easter term)